Policies and procedures may change during COVID-19. For up-to-date information, please view Homestay requirements during

-- Hosts will provide dinner for Students each evening.
+- Hosts will provide dinner for Students.
 Students and Hosts are expected to eat dinner together.
 Students are required to call their Hosts by 4pm if they will not be home for dinner.

 - Students are asked to do their food preparation between 7 am and 10 pm so as not to disturb other members of the home.
 Students are expected to tidy up after themselves.
 Students can discuss a suitable food preparation schedule with their Hosts.

 - After receiving their Host contact information, Students are required to send a personal email of introduction to their Hosts describing themselves and their hobbies.

 - Students are expected to participate in some of their Host family’s activities.
 This will enable Students to practice their English skills and gain a greater understanding of Canadian culture.

 - Students are asked to speak directly to their Host family if they have a homestay problem.
 If a resolution to the problem cannot be found, Students are encouraged to talk to the UVic Homestay staff about the situation.
 The UVic Homestay office is located on the 2nd floor of the Continuing Studies Building (CST).

 - Students are required to attend a UVic Homestay Student Orientation during the first week of their program.
 Students who are unable to attend the orientation must contact the UVic Homestay office.